GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-github-pages.md

 ## Expectations

-- Publish a GitHub pages site
+- Publish a GitHub pages site with a main page and one blog post for next Tuesday

 ## Instructions